Holiday Pay: The Complete Guide for Employers

 What is holiday pay?

-Holiday pay is the amount of money you pay an employee for taking any leave they’re entitled to (more on this in a bit).
+Holiday pay is the amount of money you pay an employee for taking any leave they’re entitled to..
 In other words, employees should receive holiday pay for their statutory entitlement as well as any additional contractual holiday they’re entitled to.

-The most typical example is a full-time employee working a set amount of hours every week.
+The most typical example is a full-time employee working a set amount of days or hours every week.
 As UK legislation states, these workers are entitled to 5.6 weeks of holiday.
-And the pay they get for each of these holiday weeks is essentially the same as their normal weekly pay.
+This consists of one 4-week block that originally came from EU employment regulations and an additional 1.6 week block from Working Time Regulations (UK) law, both of which are paid at slightly different rates.

 How does holiday pay work?